renatolond/blog/_posts/2018-07-13-running-a-mastodon-instance-using-archlinux.md

 ### Intermission: Configuring Let's Encrypt

-Now, for Let's Encrypt we will use certbot that we installed previously.
+Now, for Let's Encrypt we will use `certbot`, that we installed previously.
 For more information about it you can take a look at [Arch Linux's wiki about Certbot](https://wiki.archlinux.org/index.php/Certbot){:target="_blank"}.
 For this guide, you need to run the following command:

 ```
 sudo certbot --nginx certonly -d my.instance.com